smallfry333/Smallfry333/README.md

 ## Features

-- **Home Page**: Introduction to who I am and what I do.
+- **Home Page**: My name is Jonathan Yarde but I also go by Small Fry around my campus of Lincoln University.
-- **About Me**: More details about my journey as a web developer.
+- **About Me**: I have learned how to code since high school but my first ever website made would be in college during my fall semester of my sophmore year.
-- **Projects**: A showcase of my projects with links to their respective repositories on GitHub.
+- **Projects**: Some of my projects is shown on my other website <a href="https://smallfry333.github.io/Smallfry333/"> here.</a>
-- **Contact**: A form for getting in touch with me directly.
+- **Contact**: jonathan.yarde@lions.lincoln.edu

 ## Technologies Used